 The Education Coordinator will continue aggressive outreach programs, educating local business and residents on waste minimization, reuse, and recycling options in Bartholomew County.

-Key areas for 2016 include:
+Key areas for 2017 include:

-- Continuing to partner with Kidscommons to promote and improve programming to utilize the 3R's Pavilion and Bioswale located at the Columbus/Bartholomew Recycling Center. - The District will continue to provide education, interactive games and other BCSWMD information at the Bartholomew County 4-H Fair. - Continue to work with Ray's Paper Retriever to provide convenient drop off sites throughout the community for recycling of newspaper, magazines, office paper and junk mail. - Ongoing education to residents regarding upgrades and changes at BCSWMD's facilities. - Ongoing development of the Adopt-A-County Road Program so local organizations can give back to the community by cleaning county roads. - Continue technical support to local businesses by giving presentations and staff education. - Celebration of Earth Day at the Columbus/Bartholomew Recycling Center.
+- Continuing to partner with kidscommons to promote and improve programming to utilize the 3R's Pavilion and Bioswale located at the Columbus/Bartholomew Recycling Center. - The District will continue to provide education, interactive games and other BCSWMD information at the Bartholomew County 4-H Fair. - Continue to work with Ray's Paper Retriever to promote convenient drop off sites throughout the community for recycling of newspaper, magazines, office paper and junk mail. - Ongoing education to residents regarding upgrades and changes at BCSWMD's facilities. - Ongoing development of the Adopt-A-County Road Program so local organizations can give back to the community by cleaning county roads. - Continue technical support to local businesses by giving presentations and staff education. - Celebration of Earth Day at the Columbus/Bartholomew Recycling Center.
 The celebration will include the semi-annual Amnesty Day for hard to dispose items, our annual plant swap and much more. - Celebration of America Recycles Day at the Columbus/Bartholomew Recycling Center.
-The celebration will include the semi-annual Amnesty Day for hard to dispose items, Déjà Vu Fine Craft & Art Show and "Get Caught Recycling". - Continue to provide event recycling containers to individuals and/or businesses wanting to recycle at their event. - Continue to write a monthly article in the Republic Newspaper titled "Waste Lines" and continue AM Columbus with John Foster.
-The Q-Mix Morning Show, provides a valuable resource for community outreach.
+The celebration will include the semi-annual Amnesty Day for hard to dispose items, Déjà Vu Fine Craft & Art Show and "Get Caught Recycling". - Continue to provide event recycling containers to individuals and/or businesses wanting to provide a recycling option at their event. - Continue to write a monthly article in the Republic Newspaper titled "Waste Lines" and continue AM Columbus with John Foster.
 The monthly talk shows spotlight a different District program each month.
+The Q-Mix Morning Show will be used to highlight major events for the District, such as Earth Day.

-Columbus/Bartholomew Yard Waste Site History
+Columbus/Bartholomew Yard Waste Site